plutzilla/plutzilla.github.io/_posts/2016/2016-04-02-retrospective-in-the-sky.md

 ### Review what we have done during last months

-Big projects, or product epics that last for multiple months are tend to be forgotten.
-Especially smaller parts of it.
+The details of the big projects, or product epics that last for multiple months are tend to be forgotten.
+Especially, smaller details.
 Therefore I wanted my team to remember and review the things we have done during last half-year.
 This can be the foundation of the further discussion and can also help the team understand its capacity and velocity better.

 ### Celebrate the completion of an epic